Providing information about the efficacy of complementary therapies

 If patients are interested in using complementary therapies, provide reliable information about evidence for efficacy or lack of efficacy to help them make a well-informed decision.
 Explain that very few complementary therapies have been shown to be effective in asthma.

 Table.
-Summary of efficacy evidence for complementary therapies Please view and print this figure separately: http://www.asthmahandbook.org.au/table/show/78
+Summary of efficacy evidence for complementary therapies in the treatment of asthma Please view and print this figure separately: http://www.asthmahandbook.org.au/table/show/78